langcog/alignment/README.md

 baseProb = log((# of utterances where B says the marker and A doesn't)/(# of utterances that A doesn't say the marker)) prob = powerProb - baseProb

-**7/23/2015**
+**7/20/2015**

 SHARED_CODE:
     Fixed a bug which was reducing our BNOTA

+**7/22/2015**

+SHARED_CODE:
+    Added DNM formula option and options to change smoothing values

+**7/23/2015**

 TWTR:
     Updated readCSV to discard more utterances which quote a speaker

     - Check for unicode quotes
     - Check if speakers acknowledge each other
     - Check if utterance contains "RT"
     - Check if utterance contains "[mention]: "
-CHILDES: